sap-tutorials/Tutorials/tutorials/s4sdkjs-odata-service-cloud-foundry/s4sdkjs-odata-service-cloud-foundry.md

 Once it is up and running you should see the list of services at `http://localhost:3000/`.

+Alternatively, many APIs can also be tested using the sandbox of the SAP API Business Hub.
+To use the sandbox, you need an an API key.
+Go to [https://api.sap.com](https://api.sap.com) and click "Log On" in the top right corner.
+If you do not have an account, you will need to register first.
+When you are logged in, click on "Hi <your name>" in the top right corner and then click on "Preferences" in the dropdown menu that just opened.
+On the preferences page, click on "Show API Key".

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 2: ](Add a custom route)]

+[OPTION BEGIN [TypeScript]]

 Initially, the app only contains the `index` and `hello-world` routes.
 We will add another route for `business-parters` that will simply list all available business partners.

-First, create a new file `business-partner-route` in the `src/` directory and add an implementation for this route, like so:
+First, create a new file `business-partner-route.ts` in the `src/` directory and add an implementation for this route, like so:

 ```JavaScript / TypeScript
 import { Request, Response } from 'express';